hmb2662/538project/README.md

 # Cryptocurrency Price Prediction and Analysis

 ## Project Description
 The Cryptocurrency Price Prediction and Analysis project aim to utilize machine learning models to predict future price fluctuations of Bitcoin, with a focus on providing valuable insights for new and inexperienced investors.
 In the wake of the 2022 cryptocurrency crash, the project seeks to address the volatility and risks associated with cryptocurrency investments.
 The analysis involves the extraction and processing of data from various cryptocurrency markets, creating visualizations for market insights, and implementing a Random Forest Classifier for price predictions.
-To read more about our thought process for this project, visit our article.
+To read more about our thought process for this project, visit our [Medium article](https://medium.com/@sebastian.villada_97143/is-machine-learning-the-key-to-cracking-the-crypto-conundrum-4ca767ed1aea).

 ## Table of Contents